Matthew says no to third captain stint

 This victory was made more difficult by the lack of European fans at the course because of covid-related travel restrictions - with even family and friends of the European team missing.

-It meant every birdie and every hole won was greeted by near silence, while every half for the home side drew a thunderous response.
+It meant every European birdie and every hole won was greeted by near silence, while every half for the home side drew a thunderous response.

-Charley Hull, now a veteran of five Solheim Cups despite being just 25, described the strange atmosphere of playing with only US fans watching on.
+Charley Hull, now a veteran of five Solheim Cups despite being just 25, described the atmosphere of playing with only US fans watching on as strange.

 Hull told Sky Sports: "It's kind of weird - when the crowd goes wild - it is sometimes for a half.